 - Salt – To taste

-1. Chop the ginger and fry in oil until brown and crispy.
-When it cools down, grind or crush in a mixer.
+1. Fry ginger pieces in oil until brown and crispy.
+When it cools down, coarsely grind in a mixie.

-3. Heat oil in a deep pan and splutter mustard seeds.
-Add dry red chillies, shallots (if you are using them) and saute until the shallots turn brown.
+3. Heat oil in a deep pan (use the left-over oil from frying ginger ) and splutter mustard seeds.
+Add dry red chilies, chopped shallots (if you are using them) and saute until the shallots turn brown.
 Now add the green chilies, curry leaves and saute for a few more minutes.

 4. Pour the strained tamarind extract to it.
 Bring it to a boil and add chilly powder, fenugreek powder and hing.
 Now add the ground ginger and jaggery.
 Mix well.
 Check for salt.
+Bring down the heat to low.
 Cook for another 10 – 15 minutes stirring in between and switch off.
 Adjust the gravy according to your consistency.
 I like to have a medium-thick consistency.
 You can store it in the refrigerator for at least 2 weeks.
 Use it like a pickle though I have it like a curry .

 1) You could also grate ginger instead of chopping it.
-Squeeze out the juice, fry and crush them in a mixer.
+Squeeze out the juice, fry and coarsely grind them in a mixie.

-2) Add more green chilies, if you wish to avoid using chilly powder.
+2) Add more green chilies, if you wish to avoid chilly powder.